frc1675/brownbook/labs/lab-5-turn-wheel.md

 * Select the Timed Robot template
 * Give your project a name.
 * Follow the on screen prompts to complete project setup
+* Add the CTRE Vendor libraries, see how to add 3rd party libraries (here)[https://docs.wpilib.org/en/stable/docs/software/vscode-overview/3rd-party-libraries.html]

 If successful you will have a new project in VSCode and in that project will be a Robot.java file with a lot of template code and comments.

 #### Understand How Timed Robot Works

 In FRC, if a robot is turned on, it is in one of 3 modes: Disabled, Teleoperated, or Autonomous.
 In Disabled mode all outputs are disabled.
 In Autonomous all input from the Driver Station is disabled.
-In the IterativeRobot framework your code can be called in one of 3 ways: init, periodic, and continuous.
-Each mode has its own version of a method for these ways. (ex. `autonomousInit`, `disabledPeriodic`, `teleopContinuous`).
+In the TimedRobot framework your code can be called in one of 2 ways: init, periodic.
+Each mode has its own version of a method for these ways. (ex. `autonomousInit`, `disabledPeriodic`.

 * init
   * `autonomousInit`, `teleopInit`, `disabledInit`